cmars/tor-layers/README.md

 # Building

-`make all` will build the two charms at `../trusty` from this directory.
+`make all` will build the charms at `../trusty` from this directory.

 Use `make REPO=/path/to/repo all` to build the charms somewhere else.